nipy/nibabel/doc/source/dicom/dicom_intro.rst

 data.

-For example, the "C-STORE" DIMSE command set should be followed by an IOD of data to store, but the "C-ECHO" has not data following.
+For example, the "C-STORE" DIMSE command set should be followed by an IOD of data to store, but the "C-ECHO" has no data object following.

 The association of a particular type of DIMSE (command set) with the associated IOD's-worth of data is a Service Object Pair.
 The DIMSE is the "Service" and the